-Results of our lead monitoring program, conducted in accordance with the Lead and Copper Rule, can be found in the Water Quality Table later in this document.
+In your system, results from our lead monitoring program, conducted in accordance with the Lead and Copper Rule, were below the action level for the presence of lead.

 Testing for Lead in Schools

 The State of California required that all public schools built before 2010 test for lead in their drinking water by July 1, 2019.
 We are committed to supporting our school districts' efforts to protect students and ensure that the drinking water at their school sites are below lead limits.
 We worked with all school districts in our service area that serve kindergarten through 12th grade to develop sampling plans, test samples, and conduct follow-up monitoring, if needed, for corrective actions.